olimorris/onedarkpro.nvim/README.md

   highlights = {}, -- Override default highlight groups
   ft_highlights = {}, -- Override default highlight groups for specific filetypes
   plugins = { -- Override which plugin highlight groups are loaded
-    -- See the [Supported Plugins](#electric_plug-supported-plugins) section for a list of supported plugins }, styles = { -- Choose from "bold,italic,underline"
-      strings = "NONE", -- Style that is applied to strings.
+    -- See the Supported Plugins section for a list of available plugins }, styles = { -- Choose from "bold,italic,underline" strings = "NONE", -- Style that is applied to strings.